How the coronavirus pandemic has affected the golf calendar

 The LPGA has more open weeks than other tours and has been able to reschedule the ANA Inspiration by moving the tournament originally scheduled for its new date to the following week.
 It has also been suggested that two postponed LPGA tournaments could be combined into one, thereby creating a doubled prize fund.

-The postponement of the Olympics opens up a week on the PGA Tour schedule – possibly for a major – but not on the European Tour, which has scheduled the British Masters for the same week as the men’s competition in Tokyo.
+The postponement of the Olympics opens up a week on the PGA Tour schedule, possibly for a major, but the European Tour has scheduled the British Masters for the same week as the men’s competition would have been held in Tokyo.

+The Evian Championship, one of five majors in the women’s game, has moved from July 23-26 into the week vacated by the postponement of the Olympics and will take place from August 6-9.

 Advertising